PreschoolKindergartenFirst Grade

 Fixed Mindset

 This is the belief that intelligence and abilities are set in stone.
 You’re either “good at it” or “bad at it.”
-When a child with a fixed mindset fails, they see it as a verdict on who they are, which feels terrible and makes them want to avoid that activity in the future.
+When a child with a fixed mindset fails, they often take it personally, like it’s a verdict on who they are.
+That feels awful, and it makes them want to avoid the activity next time.

 Growth Mindset

-This is the belief that abilities can be developed through dedication and hard work.
-The brain is like a muscle that gets stronger with practice.
-When a child with a growth mindset fails, they see it as an opportunity to learn and improve.
-It’s not a verdict, just a starting point.
+This is the belief that abilities can grow with dedication and hard work.
+Think of the brain like a muscle, it gets stronger with practice.
+When a child with a growth mindset fails, they see it as a chance to learn and improve.
+It’s not a verdict, it’s a starting point.

-Fostering a growth mindset is a key part of first grade readiness and beyond.
-It teaches kids that effort is valuable, challenges are opportunities, and mistakes are just part of the learning process.
-It’s the foundation for a love of learning and the resilience to navigate life’s ups and downs.
+Building a growth mindset is a big part of first grade readiness and beyond.
+It helps kids understand that effort matters, challenges are opportunities, and mistakes are part of learning.
+It supports a love of learning and the resilience to handle life’s ups and downs.
+If you’re also thinking about the “what should we practice?” side of school prep, you might like Kindergarten Readiness: The Skills That Matter Most (and How to Practice Them Naturally).

 3 Practical Ways to Nurture a Growth Mindset Today

-Okay, theory is great, but how do we apply this when your four-year-old is having a meltdown over a puzzle?
-Here are three simple, powerful strategies you can start using right away.
+Okay, theory is great, but what do you do when your four-year-old is melting down over a puzzle?
+Here are three simple, practical strategies you can start using today.

 1. Embrace the Power of “Yet”

-The single most powerful word you can add to your parenting vocabulary is “yet.”
-When your child says, “I can’t draw a circle,” you can gently rephrase it: “You can’t draw a circle yet.”
+The most helpful word you can add to your parenting toolbox is “yet.”
+When your child says, “I can’t draw a circle,” you can respond gently: “You can’t draw a circle yet.”

-This tiny word completely changes the meaning.
-It transforms a dead end into a journey.
-It implies that with practice, it’s possible.
-It’s one of the most effective brain booster activities you can do, because it literally rewires how your child thinks about challenges.
+That tiny word changes the whole meaning.
+It turns a dead end into a path forward.
+It tells your child that practice makes progress.
+It’s one of the most effective brain booster activities you can do, because it helps your child reframe challenges as something changeable.

 Close-up image of a small child's hand holding a red crayon, having made some scribbles on a piece of paper, representing the process of learning.